Baaejh/PYTHON--CDL_Livestream_Viewer/README.md

 	- (required by: users_info.txt)

-<b>Instructions for use:</b>
+<b>| Instructions for use: |</b>

 - The application is the 'CDL_viewer.py' file.
 This script is designed to run within a console window, to start execution of the application, just double click the 'CDL_viewer.py' file like any other application.

+  	Note: The 'CDL_viewer.py' File must be opened with the Python, so that when the file is double clicked it opens with the 	       Python Terminal/Console.

 - The Script is rather self sufficient, in that the only requirement is that the user enters the directory path locations for     'chromeDriver' & 'Google chrome' within the 'users_info.txt' file.

 - The 'users_info.txt' file can be copied from github, and inserted within the same directory as the CDL_Viewer.py application       file, if not the application will create its own, if one does not exist, or if the file has been altered in any way (apart         from entering the desied file locations/paths), then the user must enter in the required directory paths.

-<b>Using the [user_info.txt] file:</b>
+<b>| Using the [user_info.txt] file: |</b>

 - the User_info.txt file is a file used to contain the directory paths,
 for: (Google Chrome & the ChromeDriver Web Driver) which are required by the script.